TEAR-ERC/tandem/docs/getting-started/installation.rst

     spack install tandem@main polynomial_degree=3 domain_dimension=2

-tandem can then be already loaded with ``spack load tandem``.
+tandem can then be loaded with ``spack load tandem``.
 Alternatively, we might prefer loading tandem from environment modules.
-We therefore now detail the procedure to generate such a module.
+We therefore now detail the procedure to generate such module(s).
-The path where the module file should be installed (if e.g. you do not want to install on /home because you want to share your installation with other users), and the name of the generated module files can be enhanced by updating ``~/.spack/modules.yaml`` with:
+You may want to update ``~/.spack/modules.yaml``, to specify the path where the module file(s) should be installed (if e.g. if want to share your installation with other users and they cannot access your $HOME), and to generate module files with more readable names:

 .. code-block:: yaml